CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Measures Tables

+Measures are results that can be aggregated with a BI tool.
+Metrics are set by column.
 Application Measures of tables can be safely aggregated (average, sum) with a BI tool.
 <br/>
 __WARNING__: You cannot aggregate measures for a set of modules because of modules overlapping.
 However, you can aggregate measures for a specific module name.